pool2win/bitcoin-dsl/README.md

+## Bitcoin DSL - Mission

+Make is easy to experiment with bitcoin contracts.

+## Goals

-The three big goals of the DSL are:
+The three goals of the DSL are:

 **Declarative syntax** - The DSL should specify what needs to be done, not how.
 For example, to build a transaction, we should just say the scriptsig is a `p2wpkh:bob` instead of making a series of imperative calls to achieve the same goal.

+**Easily execute branches in a contract execution** - Users should be easily able to run the various branches that a contract can be executed on.

+**High level language for locking and unlocking Script** - Miniscript is a nice tool for writing locking conditions in a higher level language, however, we also want to enable writing scriptsigs in a higher level language too.

 **Interact with bitcoin node** - All the JSON-RPC API commands should be directly available from the DSL, so we don't have to copy paste transactions around, and can query the bitcoin node to find transactions and then operate on them.

-**High level language for locking and unlocking Script** - Miniscript is a nice tool for writing locking conditions in a higher level language, however, we also want to enable writing scriptsigs in a higher level language too.

 ## Tools: Bitcoin Ruby and Rust-Miniscript